Your money-making expert. Financial journalist, TV and radio personality.

 From hotels to flights, cruises and package holiday deals, there’s almost always a discount to be had when travelling in a group.

-Remember, too, that if you go on holiday with a group of friends, you can make money from it by doing the booking for them, using a cashback or rewards credit card.
+If you go on holiday with friends, you can make money from it by doing the booking for them, using a cashback or rewards credit card.

-Getting together with like-minded people in your community can lead to thousands of pounds worth of savings in unexpected areas – from clothes to childcare to cooking and more.
+Getting together with like-minded people in your community can lead to thousands of pounds worth of savings in unexpected areas.
+This includes clothes, to childcare, to cooking and more.
 Consider some of these things:

 Rather than spending a fortune on new clothes, why not hold a swap shop with friends?

-Ask them to bring second-hand garments in good condition that they no longer want, put them all into a communal pile and make your collective choices.
+Ask them to bring second-hand garments in good condition that they no longer want.
+Then, put them all into a communal pile and make your collective choices.

 Everyone gets a freshened-up wardrobe with something different to wear – and no-one’s spent a penny!

-Sharing childcare can be a great option, even a community-building one.
-Perhaps you can get together with one or more neighbours to look after each other’s children; with two of you sharing, for example, you could each work half the week.
+Collective purchasing on childcare can be a great option, even a community-building one.
+Perhaps you can get together with one or more neighbours to look after each other’s children.
+With two of you sharing, for example, you could each work half the week.

-A nanny share could be another option, allowing you to spread the cost of childcare by agreeing for the nanny to look after other people’s kids as well as your own, using different homes on different days of the week.
+A nanny share could be another option, allowing you to spread the cost of childcare by agreeing for the nanny to look after other people’s kids.
+You can use different homes on different days of the week.

-Another obvious networking saver is finding someone who works and lives close to you, so the both of you can take it in turns to drive the other to work.
+Another obvious networking saver is finding someone who works and lives close to you.
+The both of you can take it in turns to drive the other to work.

-You’d be paying for less than half the amount of fuel you usually would in a week, could have good company for the commute and would be doing your bit for the environment.
+You’d be paying for less than half the amount of fuel you usually would in a week.
+You could also have good company for the commute and would be doing your bit for the environment.

-If you’re struggling to find a commuting partner, check whether your company already has a scheme in place, or try an organisation like National Carshare or Liftshare.
+If you’re struggling to find a commuting partner, check whether your company already has a scheme in place, or try an organisation like Liftshare.

 You could even go one step further and buy a car with a friend or relative who lives nearby, then share it between you.